babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 On the babylon side, the main module is the Babylon `btcstaking` module, which provides the functionality of Babylon Staking integration.
-It is responsible for managing the staking and unstaking of $BTC, as well as providing the finality providers with the necessary information to operate.
+It is responsible for managing the staking and unstaking of BTC, as well as providing the finality providers with the necessary information to operate.
 There's also a `x/btcstkconsumer` module, which is responsible for managing the staking part that is specific to the Consumer chains.
-The `btcstkconsumer` module interacts with the `zoneconcierge` module, which is responsible for managing the restaking of $BTC on the Bitcoin Supercharged Networks (BSNs).
+The `btcstkconsumer` module interacts with the `zoneconcierge` module, which is responsible for managing the restaking of BTC on the Bitcoin Supercharged Networks (BSNs).
 The BSN is a network of Cosmos chains that are integrated with Babylon Staking, and receive economic security from Bitcoin.